Pirate Party: History

-The 2014 European Parliament election took place between the 22 and 24 May.
+The 2014 European Parliament election took place between 22 and 24 May.
 Felix Reda was at the top of the list for Pirate Party Germany, and was subsequently elected as the party received 1.5% of the vote.
-Other notable results include the Czech Pirate Party, who received 4.8% of the vote, meaning they were 0.2% off getting elected, the Pirate Party of Luxembourg, who received 4.2% of the vote, and the Pirate Party of Sweden, who received 2.2% of the vote, but lost both their MEPs.
+Other notable results include the Czech Pirate Party, who received 4.8% of the vote, meaning they were only 0.2% shy of getting elected, the Pirate Party of Luxembourg, who received 4.2% of the vote, and the Pirate Party of Sweden, who received 2.2% of the vote, but lost both their MEPs.

 Reda had previously worked as an assistant in the office of former Pirate Party MEP Amelia Andersdotter.
 On 11 June 2014, Reda was elected vice-president of the Greens/EFA group in the European Parliament.
 Reda was given the job of copyright reform rapporteur.

 The Icelandic Pirate Party was leading the national polls in March 2015, with 23.9%.
 The Independence Party polled 23.4%, only 0.5% behind the Pirate Party.
 According to the poll, the Pirate Party would win 16 seats in the Althing.
 In April 2016, in the wake of the Panama Papers scandal, polls showed the Icelandic Pirate Party at 43% and the Independence Party at 21.6%, although the Pirate Party eventually won 15% of the vote and 10 seats in the 29 October 2016 parliamentary election.

 In April 2017, a group of students at University of California, Berkeley formed a Pirate Party to participate in the Associated Students of the University of California senate elections, winning the only third-party seat.

-Czech Pirate Party entered the Chamber of Deputies of the Czech Parliament for the first time after the election held on 20 and 21 October 2017 with 10.8%.
+The Czech Pirate Party entered the Chamber of Deputies of the Czech Parliament for the first time after the election held on 20 and 21 October 2017, with 10.8% of the vote.

-Czech Pirate Party, after finishing at the second place at the 2018 Prague municipal election, held on 5 and 6 October 2018, with 17.1%, formed a coalition with Prague Together and United Forces for Prague (TOP 09, Mayors and Independents, KDU-ČSL, Liberal-Environmental Party and SNK European Democrats).
-The representative of the Czech Pirate Party, Zdeněk Hřib, was selected as a Mayor of Prague.
-It is probably for the first time, when any pirate party has a mayor in one of the major cities of the world.
+The Czech Pirate Party, after finishing in second place with 17.1% of the vote in the 2018 Prague municipal election held on 5 and 6 October 2018, formed a coalition with Prague Together and United Forces for Prague (TOP 09, Mayors and Independents, KDU-ČSL, Liberal-Environmental Party and SNK European Democrats).
+The representative of the Czech Pirate Party, Zdeněk Hřib, was selected to be Mayor of Prague.
+This was probably the first time a pirate party member became the mayor of a major world city.

-At the 2019 European Parliament election, three Czech Pirate MEPs and one German Pirate MEP were voted in and joined the Greens–European Free Alliance, the aforementioned group in the European Parliament that has previously included Swedish Pirate MEPs and German Julia Reda.
+At the 2019 European Parliament election, three Czech Pirate MEPs and one German Pirate MEP were voted in and joined the Greens–European Free Alliance, the aforementioned group in the European Parliament that had previously included Swedish Pirate MEPs and German Julia Reda.

-Common policies

-While parties vary insofar as specific policies go, common themes of the Pirate movement include: